 Work these shapes in 12 keys and solo over jam tracks using these shapes as the basis for your phrases.

-Over time you’ll explore all 12 fingerings, but that doesn’t mean you’ll always have these shapes under your fingers.
+Over time you’ll learn all 12 fingerings, but that doesn’t mean you always have to have these shapes under your fingers.

-You can take this scale a step further by learning two-octave shapes.
+You can take this scale a step further by learning two-octave scale shapes.

-Two-octave major scales come in handy when you’re soloing over longer chord changes.
+Two-octave major scales come in handy when soloing over longer chord changes or key centers.